Road signs in Germany: History

 The first set of unified road signs in Germany was introduced in 1927 in the Weimar Republic with the Verordnung über Warnungstafeln für den Kraftfahrzeugverkehr.
 It consisted of only 6 warning signs.

-In 1934, this regulation was replaced with the Imperial Road Traffic Regulation (Reichs-Straßenverkehrs-Ordnung), which was acccompanied by an administrative ordinance (Ausführungsanweisung zur Reichs-Straßenverkehrs-Ordnung) with a set of 37 road signs.
+In 1934, this regulation was replaced with the Reich Road Traffic Regulation (Reichs-Straßenverkehrs-Ordnung cc), which was acccompanied by an administrative ordinance (Ausführungsanweisung zur Reichs-Straßenverkehrs-Ordnung) with a set of 37 road signs.

 Some of the road signs of 1934 in the Reichsgesetzblatt.
 The mandatory signs are black arrows with white background and red border.

-The Imperial Road Traffic Regulation was replaced in 1938 with an regulation called "Regulation about the behavior in Road Traffic" (Verordnung über das Verhalten im Straßenverkehr), abbreviated "Road Traffic Regulation" (Straßenverkehrs-Ordnung).
+The Reich Road Traffic Regulation was replaced in 1938 with a regulation called "Regulation about the behavior in Road Traffic" (Verordnung über das Verhalten im Straßenverkehr), abbreviated "Road Traffic Regulation" (Straßenverkehrs-Ordnung).
 This regulation was amended a few times until the occupation of Germany in 1945.

 The StVO of 1938 remained in force until 1971 in West Germany (with major amendmendts in 1953 and 1956) and until 1956 in East Germany.

 Germany signed the Vienna Convention on Road Signs and Signal in 1968, together with the Vienna Convention on Road Traffic.
 The adoption of the provisions of both conventions led to the development of a new StVO which entered into force in 1971 in West Germany.

 The first sign with symbols of the current design is Sign 325 (residential street), which has been introduced in 1980.
 In 1992 this design has been applied to all road signs of the StVO.